hmcts/rd-professional-api/README.md

 * Java 11
 * Docker (optional)

-For information about the software versions used to build this API and a complete list of it's dependencies see build.gradle
+For information about the software versions used to build this API and a complete list of its dependencies see build.gradle

-While not essential, it is highly recommended to use the pre-push git hook included in this repository to ensure that all tests are passing.
+While not essential, it is highly recommended using the pre-push git hook included in this repository to ensure that all tests are passing.
 This can be done by running the following command:
 `$ git config core.hooksPath .githooks`

 ### Environment Vars